kumu/docs/guides/widgets.md

 ### Scribd

-To embed audio from Scribd, type `scribd/` inside your double square brackets, followed by the ID of the document:
+To embed documents from Scribd, type `scribd/` inside your double square brackets, followed by the ID of the document:

 ```
 [[scribd/416217686]]